 Jobs for healthcare management professionals are available from entry-level to C-Suite positions, with the typical hourly wage for a healthcare management graduate being $50 (U.S. Bureau of Labor Statistics, 2021).
 This further increases as professionals gain more experience or training.
 In this guide, you will learn how to get your career started in the healthcare management sector, including various admission and skill requirements for healthcare administration degree programs, potential salary in different career stages, and even financial aid options.

-Based on healthcare administration definition, the degree prepares students for competencies in healthcare delivery systems, health care providers’ daily operations, and the role of money in healthcare.
-Graduates with a bachelor’s in health management should have an understanding of how key choices are made, how to communicate with stakeholders, and how teams in healthcare are managed.
+Based on the healthcare administration definition, the degree prepares students for competencies in healthcare delivery systems, health care providers' daily operations, and the role of money in healthcare.
+Graduates with a bachelor's in health management should have an understanding of how key choices are made, how to communicate with stakeholders, and how teams in healthcare are managed.

 Most programs include the following courses and subject areas:

 A majority of healthcare administration graduates are in positions of leadership, helping to enhance the delivery of healthcare services.
 They are well-versed in the administration and management abilities required for senior roles.

 Jobs for those with degrees in public health, health services management, medical records and health information technologist, human resources manager, and training and development management are increasingly in demand these days.
 Those trained in healthcare administration are found in different work settings, including both traditional and mental healthcare facilities, such as hospitals, nursing homes, and drug treatment centers.